MeetAntala45/DealPlus/README.md

 # 🛍️ DealPlus - Marketplace for Buyers and Sellers

-**DealPlus** is a full-featured MERN stack web application that replicates the core functionality of OLX, enabling users to buy and sell products online.
-Users can view products, filter them by category, upload their own listings with images and even bid on products.
+ - Developed a MERN stack-based online market place enabling users to buy or sell pre-owned products.
+ - Implemented product listings, bidding system, and advanced search and filtering.
+ - Utilized Ant Design (antd) library for building a responsive and consistent UI, with secure authentication using JWT and used Cloudinary for storing images of products.

 ## 🚀 Features